Feeling Overwhelmed At Work?

-You actually have a small avalanche of prioritized work to get through within the next two weeks, and it doesn’t help that your to-do list is lengthening by the minute.
+You actually have a growing avalanche of prioritized work to get through within the next two weeks, and it doesn’t help that your to-do list is lengthening by the minute.

 Having a lot to do and having too much to do are very different things.
 No matter how you define them, a lot can be motivating, but too much can make you freeze in your tracks, resulting in you doing a whole lot of nothing.
 No matter how well prioritized your tasks and projects might be, when you have too much to choose from, you often simply don’t know where to start.